 Mallam Alli’s one hectare of rice yielded 100 bags of 75kg paddy rice.
 Mallam Alli like other rice Farmers who took the CBN loan sold the 100 bags of rice to an offtaker for N10,000 each, making a total sales of N1million.

 Mallam Alli has never made this kind of money since he has been planting rice for 15 years.
 He became a Millionaire within few months of planting rice.

 All the rice farmers who took the CBN loan or used their own funds became emergency Millionaires within months.

 Rice Farmers all over the country are making fortunes from their investments in rice farming.

-Veggie Grow Limited can teach Farmers and would be investors in rice farming how to use plant sap brix manipulation, pH, humates and good nutrients plan to get good yields.
+Veggie Grow Limited can teach Farmers and would be investors in rice farming how to use plant sap brix manipulation, pH, humates, drip irrigation and good nutrients plan to get good yields.
 Our method is much more efficient than the conventional farmer, more environment friendly and high yielding.

 Would you rather invest in rice farming or the fraudulent MMM scheme?
 Would you rather invest in a sustainable project like rice farming?
 Do you want to know how to become a millionaire cultivating rice?
 Please contact us now, we are here to advise, set-up your farm and wow you.